-Emmanuel Macron has defeated Marine Le Pen a second time.
+Emmanuel Macron has defeated Marine Le Pen for the second time.
 He is the first French president in twenty years to win reelection.
-The last was Jacques Chirac, who in 2002 defeated Le Pen’s father, Jean-Marie, in the second voting round.
+The last was Jacques Chirac, who in 2002 defeated Le Pen’s father, Jean-Marie.

 Macron’s The Republic on the Move (LREM), and its ally Democratic Movement (MoDem), won a majority in 2017.
 Only a few surveys have been taken for the legislative elections in June, but they are not encouraging for the liberals.
 The parties also did not do well in regional elections a year ago, when the center-right Republicans placed first.